revoxhere/duino-coin/README.md

 <h2 align="center">Duino-coin for the AUR</h2><br>

-You can get the whole duino-coin bundle now on the AUR - just install it with your favourite AUR Helper (for example usign **yay**):
+You can get the whole duino-coin bundle now on the AUR - just install it with your favourite AUR Helper (for example using **yay**):

 1. Install git (if you haven't already)